Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Water recycling, apart from rain water harvesting, is also one of the key strategies to conserve water.
+Water recycling, apart from rain water harvesting, is also one of the key strategies to conserve water.
 Water recycling is reusing treated wastewater for beneficial purposes such as agricultural and landscape irrigation, industrial processes, flushing in toilets and ground water recharge.
-Incorrect

-Explanation Water recycling, apart from rain water harvesting, is also one of the key strategies to conserve water.
+Water recycling, apart from rain water harvesting, is also one of the key strategies to conserve water.
 Water recycling is reusing treated wastewater for beneficial purposes such as agricultural and landscape irrigation, industrial processes, flushing in toilets and ground water recharge.

 -

-Question 64 of 7164.
-Question- Which of the following statement is correct about primary treatment?
+- Which of the following statement is correct about primary treatment?

 - Primary treatment involves temporary holding of the wastewater in a tank